 Staff members will assist students in obtaining textbooks or other class materials from publishers or use software to create an audio book if not available from the publisher.

-Black Hawk College offers several online learning options for your convenience.
-Click here to learn more about online learning with disabilities.
+BHC offers several online learning options for your convenience.
+Learn more about online learning with disabilities.

 The office has a limited amount of four-track cassette players, cassette tape recorders, handheld magnifiers, and Victor Vibes (RFBD).